Quinoa Salad With Cilantro-Lime Dressing

 - Combine the vegetables with the cooled quinoa.
 Crumble the queso fresco over the salad and stir it in.
 Drizzle the dressing over the salad and stir it in well so that it is evenly distributed.
 This dish can be served immediately at room temperature, or be refrigerated for at least an hour before being served if one desires it to be chilled.
 Refrigerate any uneaten portion.

 - Cook the quinoa the night before you intend to make the salad, as this will cut down on the preparation time when you are putting the salad together.

 - Chilling the salad for at least an hour allows the flavors to meld together more fully.
-Stirring it before serving will fluff the salad back up after it was sitting in the refrigerator, as well as re-distribute any dressing that may have filtered down to the bottom of the bowl.
+Stirring it before serving will fluff the salad back up after it has been sitting in the refrigerator, as well as redistribute any dressing that may have filtered down to the bottom of the bowl.

 - Vegans can omit the queso fresco or substitute tofu to keep this salad in line with their eating preferences.

-- The yield for this recipe is for a crowd if the salad is used as a side-dish, though it can be easily adjusted for a smaller setting by reducing the amount of all the ingredients by half.
-(It is plenty for a family dinner if served as a main dish.)
+- This recipe makes enough for a large party if the salad is being used as a side-dish, or for a family dinner if it is being served as a main dish.
+It can be easily adjusted for a smaller setting, though, by reducing the amount of all the ingredients by half.